In an interview by Paul Bradshaw

 It also brought a lot of notoriety that

-I had never had to deal with before.
+had to deal with before.

-I don't think God gives you money or
+I don't think God gives you money

 notoriety for you to own ego or for